achernya/iap-6.828-website/lab/lab1.md

 > 32-bit words does each recursive nesting level of `test_backtrace`
 > push on the stack, and what are those words?

-Note that, for this exercise to work properly, you should be using the patched version of QEMU available on the [tools](../../tools.html) page or on Athena.
-Otherwise, you'll have to manually translate all breakpoint and memory addresses to linear addresses.

 The above exercise should give you the information you need to implement a stack backtrace function, which you should call `mon_backtrace()`.
 A prototype for this function is already waiting for you in